Quartz (British band): Touring and recording

-Post dissolution
+Post-dissolution

-In 2004, doom metal band, Orodruin covered "Stand Up and Fight" on their album Claw Tower.
+In 2004, doom metal band Orodruin covered "Stand Up and Fight" on their album Claw Tower.

 Quartz reformed in 2011 playing a reunion gig on 16 December 2011 at The Asylum in Birmingham, England.
 The line up consisted of Geoff Nicholls, Mike Hopkins, Derek Arnold, Malcolm Cope and former vocalist David Garner.

 The band's original lead singer, Mike "Taffy" Taylor, died on 27 September 2016.
 Geoff Nicholls died at the age of 68, from lung cancer, on 28 January 2017.

+New album and compilation

+In July 2014, the band announced a new album and compilation were in the works, "featuring previously unreleased studio material from the '80s, to be released later this year via Skol Records".
+The album, Quartz: Too Hot To Handle, was ultimately released on January 31, 2015.

+In 2022, Quartz released their fifth studio album, On the Edge of No Tomorrow.

+Musical style

+According to Metal Injection, "Quartz straddled the line between hard rock and heavy metal for many years.
+No matter—Quartz wrote songs muscular enough to appeal to both audiences".